Home » Cryptocurrency Trading Guide

 • Exchanges

 Exchanges are platforms where you can buy and sell cryptocurrencies.
-They are the marketplace for buyers and sellers to interact with one another to trade their different assets.
+They are the marketplace for buyers and sellers to interact with one another and trade different assets.
 Crypto exchanges are the fastest way to buy and sell cryptocurrencies.

 • FOMO